daveqr/knowledge/systems-architecture/scalability.md

 * Add storage
 * SAS drive
   * fastest mechanical drive
   * where you touch disk you want a SAS drive
   * often databases will be on SAS drives
 * SATA drive
   * serial ATA
 * SAD
   * solid state drive
   * faster than mechanical drive
   * more expensive but smaller than mechanical drives
-* use RAID drives

 ##### RAID
   * redundant array of independent disks